jaysylvester/citizen/README.md

 Use citizen as the foundation for a traditional server-side web application, a modular single-page application (SPA), or a RESTful API.

-**There are numerous breaking changes in the 1.0.x release.** Please consult the changelog for an itemized list and review this updated documentation thoroughly.
+**There were numerous breaking changes in the transition from 0.9.x to 1.0.x.** Please consult the changelog for an itemized list and review this updated documentation thoroughly.

 ## Benefits